manwar/theweeklychallenge/content/blog/bless-vs-class-mite.md

 ### **From bless to Class::Mite: A Practical Comparison**
 ***

-`Perl`’s native object system is famously minimal: you just `bless a hash`, and you have an `object` but as codebases grow, so does the need for structure, readability and safety.
+`Perl`’s native object system is famously minimal: you just `bless a hash` and you have an `object` but as codebases grow, so does the need for structure, readability and safety.

 Enter `Class::Mite`, a lightweight framework that wraps traditional `bless-based` classes with modern conveniences.